HOW TO OBJECT

 Development sometimes takes place without planning permission first having been given for it.
 Councils have the power to serve an Enforcement Notice against such development.
 The person on whom a notice has been served has a right to appeal against the notice to the Planning Inspectorate.
 The rules and procedures are very similar to those in other planning appeals (described above).

 The position following an appeal decision is very similar to that following a grant of planning permission by the Council.
 There is no further right of appeal, either for the applicant or for objectors, but if there is a serious legal error in the Inspector’s decision, or in the way in which it was reached, a legal challenge can be brought before the High Court.
-The procedure is similar to an application for judicial review, seeking the quashing of the decision (though it does not involve the preliminary stage of seeking the Court’s permission to proceed, except in the case of an appeal involving an Enforcement Notice).
+The procedure is similar to an application for judicial review, seeking the quashing of the decision, including the preliminary stage of seeking the Court’s permission to proceed.
 Again, the Court’s jurisdiction is strictly confined to dealing with an error of law; they will not ‘second guess’ the Inspector and substitute their own view as to the planning merits.
 If the Inspector’s decision was lawful, the Court will not intervene, no matter how ‘bad’ the decision might appear to be in purely planning terms.

 You can only challenge an appeal decision in the High Court if you actively participated in the appeal procedure.
 At the very least, this would involve writing to the Planning Inspectorate to object to the appeal, and (if you attended the appeal) addressing the Inspector.
 A person who simply attends a public inquiry but does not participate in the proceedings has no standing to challenge the appeal decision in the High Court.

 As in the case of judicial review applications, the Court still has a discretion in these cases as to whether or not to quash the appeal decision, even if they are satisfied that there was a legal error in the Inspector’s decision or in the way in which he or she reached it.
 If the Court feels that in the end the same decision would be reached on the appeal, they may very well refuse to make a quashing order.
 It is important in this connection to bear in mind that a quashing order does not reverse the Inspector’s appeal decision.
 It merely puts the matter back in the hands of the Planning Inspectorate for re-determination.
-Another Inspector might quite properly reach the same decision in re-determining the appeal.
+Another Inspector might quite properly reach the same decision in re-determining the appeal, provided the legal error that led to the original appeal decision being quashed is avoided.

 Where an appeal decision is quashed by the High Court, there will usually be a re-opened hearing or inquiry, and even in cases which were originally dealt with by the written representations procedure there will quite often be at least a hearing, or even sometimes a public inquiry before the appeal is re-determined.
 You will be entitled to participate in this in the same way as in the original appeal.